Sometimes we get so attached to how life is “supposed” to go that we can get stuck and upset when things don’t go the way we think they should.

 Maybe if things don’t go as planned, they could even turn out better than we had originally thought they could.

-Personally, I don’t think our minds are capable of knowing all of the possible outcomes of life.
-There are infinite ways things could work out and our minds usually only think of a tiny fraction of these.
+Personally, I don’t think our minds can know all of the possible outcomes of life.
+There are infinite ways things could work out, and our minds usually only think of a tiny fraction of these.
 This is because our minds think of the things we think we can control.
 What we can’t control is what other people do or what happens outside of ourselves.
 This means there might be even better outcomes than you could ever imagine!
-And worst case scenario, life could still be good.
-We will always find ways to adapt and we always have the opportunity to make the best out of any situation.
+And worst-case scenario, life could still be good.
+We will always find ways to adapt, and we always have the opportunity to make the best out of any situation.